 My friend J remarked the other day that she was sure she was being deliberately ignored on Facebook and she suspected she might be losing friends after divorce.

-What had been a lively page full of fun banter and conversation now had the social media equivalent of drift wood blowing across it.
+What had been a lively page full of fun banter and conversation now had the social media equivalent of driftwood blowing across it.

 J is in the middle of a messy divorce, having left her husband in a move which has led to the family living in two different towns.
 After 25 years of marriage, though, J says she and her husband had simply just grown apart and life at home was becoming unbearable for her and her three teenage children.
 She has a new partner which has probably led to a judgement that “there’s no smoke without fire” and got fingers well and truly wagging.

-It’s not surprising that J has found herself left out and ignored, because the truth is that when one of the couples in your friendship group splits, everybody starts to examine their own relationship.
+It’s not surprising that J has found herself left out and ignored because the truth is that when one of the couples in your friendship group splits, everybody starts to examine their own relationship.

 It’s said that the only people who know what goes on in a marriage are those in it.
-I think every marriage has a secret contract – the real reason that a couple stay together.
+I think every marriage has a secret contract – the real reason that a couple stays together.
 This would explain why some will put up with endless cheating – because they are validated as a person in other ways.
 For some, simply being in a partnership is enough.
 (Note I am not talking about domestic abuse or violence here and if that is your situation I urge you to seek help and talk to somebody about it).

 It’s the ‘smug married’ syndrome Helen Fielding’s singleton heroine Bridget Jones loathed and yearned for in equal measure.